online-go/gtp2ogs/README.md

 ### Extra : add features by editing gtp2ogs.js file

-This step is totally not neededTo do that, programming knowledge is needed (or you can ask for help)
+This step is totally not needed but can be much appreciated

+To do that, programming knowledge is needed (or you can ask for help)

-For example you can program the gtp2ogs.js so that it sends winrate and playouts/visits information at every move
+For example you can program the gtp2ogs.js so that it sends winrate and playouts/visits information at every move, or even clickable variations, such as how [some bots](https://online-go.com/game/15926249) do for example

 # Options